dfsp-spirit/fsbrain/README.md

 # nitools
-My personal GNU R utlity functions for structural neuroimaging research.
-I doubt many others will want them, but feel free to use them.
+A GNU R library for structural neuroimaging.
+Provides high-level functions to access (read and write) and visualize surface-based brain morphometry data (e.g. cortical thickness) for individual subjects and groups.

 ## Installation